Introduction: Understanding TypeScript and Its Challenges

 Better Ways Than as

 - Type Guards: TypeScript has type guards.
-They help you check types safely.
+They help you check types.

 // Let's declare a variable of unknown type